10 Tips for Travel Nurses to Stop Unwanted Phone Calls and Text Messages

 But the lead generator may have sold your contact information to another affiliate who is in the business of selling contact information.
 As a result, your contact information could potentially get sold down the line.

-4: Register For The National Do Not Call Registry
+5: Register For The National Do Not Call Registry

 Therefore, the next thing to do is to register your telephone number with the National Do Not Call Registry.
 They’ve made it very quick and easy for you to register both land and mobile numbers.
 They assert that most unsolicited marketing calls should stop within 31 days.

 Also, there is some gray area on this issue.
-If a company has received prior written consent to be able to call you, then they are not required to remove your number.
+If a company has received your prior consent to be able to call you, then they are not required to remove your number.
 Of course, signing most job applications or registering with lead generators provides them with written consent.

 5: Politely Request The Travel Nursing Recruiter To Remove Your Number

 Again, the Telephone Consumer Protection Act requires them to oblige your request to stop calling.
-Hopefully, the recruiter takes the necessary steps to remove your contact information from the database.
+Hopefully, the recruiter takes the necessary steps to remove your contact information from the company’s database.

 It’s important to keep a written record of your removal requests.
-If possible record the following details
+If possible, record the following details

-• Date of the call
+- Date of the call

-• Time of the call
+- Time of the call

-• Phone number the call came from
+- Phone number the call came from

-• Name of the company
+- Name of the company

-• Name of the representative
+- Name of the representative

 6: File A Complaint With the DNC Registry